aylei/kubectl-debug/README.md

 ```

 PS: `kubectl-debug` will always override the entrypoint of the container, which is by design to avoid users running an unwanted service by mistake(of course you can always do this explicitly).

+# Future works

+`kubectl-debug` is supposed to be just a troubleshooting helper, and is going be replaced by the native `kubectl debug` command when [this proposal](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/troubleshoot-running-pods.md) is implemented and merged in the future kubernetes release.
+But for now, there is still some works to do to improve `kubectl-debug`.

+- [ ] Security. `kubectl-debug` runs privileged agent on every node, and client talks to the agent directly.
+A possible solution is introducing a central apiserver to do RBAC, which integrates to the kube apiserver using [aggregation layer](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/)
+- [ ] Protocol. `kubectl-debug` vendor the SPDY wrapper from `client-go`.
+SPDY is deprecated now, websockets maybe a better choice

 # Details